lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/configsettings.html.md

 ### Running

-To run an application on OpenTV WebKit:
+To run an application on XXXX WebKit:

 • Prepare the html application package, edit the <span class="Variable">*OTVAppMetadata.xml*</span> file, and set the <span